School Jury Education Project

 Educating D.C.’s youth on the power and impact of jury service.

-What is the School Jury Education Program (SJEP)?
+What is the School Jury Education Project (SJEP)?

 SJEP first launched in the 1990s as a way to inspire and engage D.C.’s students.
 Every year CCE, in partnership with Street Law at Georgetown Law, recruits a team of local judges and attorneys to help inform students about jury service.
 Students learn the importance of jury duty, watch an engaging trial video, and then participate in a mock deliberation with their classmates as fellow “jurors.”
 Students leave the program with a better understanding and appreciation of the importance of jury service in our democracy, as well as increased enthusiasm for serving as a juror.
 This program also offers students opportunities to find mentors and establish long-term relationships with leaders in the legal profession.